vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/07_bhAgavatopAsanA-paddhatiH.md

 <details><summary>English</summary>

 3-4.
 Whenever a doubt arises as regards one's own conduct and action, approaching with humility such sages (vipras) as have well deliberated, and are perfect and steady in the path of virtue, one shall learn the solution.
-What- ever course of conduct they pursue in the particular case in view that course a virtuous man shall (in his case) adopt.
+Whatever course of conduct they pursue in the particular case in view that course a virtuous man shall (in his case) adopt.
 </details>